VernissageApp/VernissageServer/Readme.md

 - [x] Verify if domain is not blocked in ActivityPub requests
 - [x] Sending new status to remote servers (followers and mentioned)
 - [ ] Sending boost status to remote servers (annouce)
+- [ ] Deleting status from remote server
+- [ ] Unboost status from remote server

 **API**